Chino-chan/Reddit_Post_Scheduler/README.md

 How to use this tool
 --------------------

-1) Install Python in your computer
+1) Install Python in your computer.
-2) Install PRAW library
+2) Install PRAW.
-1) Get "keys" for the Reddit account you want to make a post from
+1) Get "keys" for the Reddit account you want to make a post from.
-2) Knowing your keys
+2) Know what each key means.
-3) See the type of posts you can make
+3) See the type of posts you can make.